-&lt;sup>5 For example, the potential impact of Covid-19 on economic projections.
-The Government was also expected to announce in July 2020 proposals to amend the methodology for assessing housing need.
+4 For example, the potential impact of Covid-19 on economic projections, and the introduction by Government of the Standard Method for calculating housing need..

 3.7 This LDS has to be primarily concerned with the programme of work on the DPDs currently in preparation, and the major commitment involved in commencing the review of the Black Country Core Strategy/ the Black Country Plan.
 This is as far as it seems appropriate to take matters in this LDS; future reviews of the LDS will roll things forward.
 If further LDDS are required as a result of the Black Country Plan or because of other changes, they will be set out in a future revision of the LDS.